majidvayghani/money-tracker/README.md

 ```

+## Logging
+The logging system in this project is configured to capture important events, errors, and debug information for better monitoring and debugging.
+Logs are generated for key actions, including user registration, sign-in, and other critical events.

+### Log Handlers
+Logs are directed to the console and a log file.
+The console handler displays log messages in the terminal during development, while the file handler stores them in ``app_name.log`` for future reference.

 ## Linting and Code Style
 I have written a simple linter file.
 In this file, the `CodeStyleChecker` class checks three simple rules to ensure they are followed in my code.
 The `visit_FunctionDef()` method checks rules 1 and 2, while the `visit_ClassDef()` method checks rule 3.
 For simplicity, you can specify which files the linter should analyze at the beginning.